Developing Applications with React + Django

-Modern user interfaces in web applications usually built using frameworks such as React.
-The server part can use various technologies.
-In this article we will look at the easiest way to make friends with React and Django.
+Modern user interfaces in web applications are often built using frameworks like React.
+The server-side can utilize various technologies.
+In this article, we will explore the simplest way to integrate React and Django.

-Create a folder for the future application and go to it.
-Next, we create a virtual environment and install the necessary packages.
+Create a folder for the future application and navigate into it.
+Next, create a virtual environment and install the necessary packages.

 python3 -m venv venv